 What is Swing Trading?

 Well, you can do it a few ways.
-If you are trading in the uptrend just when the downtrend is running out of steam.
+First trade the uptrend just when the downtrend is running out of steam.
 Why?
 So you can rake in your profits in the next upswing session.
 And when you are trading in the downtrend, How do you enter the swing trade?
 You guessed it, just when the swing on the uptrend is running out of steam and blowing fumes.
-And Why? so you can cash in on the next bears excursion as the price takes a dive.
-Let’s see an illustration of a swing trade in action, using the AUD/USD pair.
+And Why? so you can cash in on the next bears excursion down the slope as the price takes a dive.
+Let’s see an illustration of a swing trade in price action, using the AUD/USD pair.

 Now just to make life more easier for you, I’m going to give you six tips on how to swing trade.
 Starting with: